RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 This file contains the following variables:

 • **taxonomy** Specify the taxonomic group of the used organism in order to ensure the correct removal of reads mapping to ribosomal genes (Eukarya, Bacteria, Archea).
 •	**adapter** Specify the adapter sequence to be used.
 If not set, *Trim galore* will try to determine it automatically.
+(Option for the extended workflow)
 •	**samples** The location of the samples sheet created in the previous step.
 •	**genomeindexpath** If the STAR genome index was already precomputed, you can specify the path to the files here, in order to avoid recomputation.
 •	**uorfannotationpath** If the uORF-file was already precomputed, you can specify the path to the files here, in order to avoid recomputation.